computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 __"We build extraordinary user experiences."__

 Dockyard is a devshop headquarted in Boston with a Ember specialization, and seem to have many of the good features of thoughtbot.
 I discovered the company through the [founder's blog posts](https://dockyard.com/blog/2013/12/22/lessons-learned-two-years-of-running-a-dockyard), which are surprisingly candid.
-In periodic posts, he talks about the more emotional, raw aspects of running a business: firing, acquiring, running out of money, paying oneself, etc. He shares the exact annual revenue of the company, and the posts go back to the early days of the company, which gave me a good feeling for how a business can evolve as it grows.
+In periodic posts, he talks about the more emotional, raw aspects of running a business: firing, acquiring, running out of money, paying oneself, etc. He shares the exact annual revenue of the company, and the posts go back to the early days, which gave me a good feeling for how a business can evolve as it grows.

 ### ConsenSys